pablosky/zoopla_exporter_public/readme.md

-This is just a small library that downloads from the xml api of zoomla
+This is just a small library that downloads from the xml api of zoopla

 To run it you need php, our you can call it from any function in wordpress